-Graduate School Office of Research Policy: Policies, Responsibilities, and Procedures: Responsible Conduct of Research Resources https://kb.wisc.edu/gsadminkb/search.php?cat=2907
+Graduate School Office of Research Policy: Policies, Responsibilities, and Procedures: Responsible Conduct of Research Resources

-E. Disciplinary Action and Dismissal
+F. Disciplinary Action and Dismissal

 - Failure to meet the program's academic or conduct expectations can result in disciplinary action including immediate dismissal from the program.
-If a student is not making satisfactory progress in regard to academic or conduct expectations, the advisor will consult with the student's committee to determine if disciplinary action or dismissal is recommended.

-- Student progress will be reviewed by the Graduate Committee, as outlined in Section 3.5 Maintaining Satisfactory Progress.
-The consequences of failure to maintain satisfactory progress are described in this section.

-- Depending on the type and nature of misconduct, the Division of Student Life may also have grounds to do one or more of the following:
+If a student is not making satisfactory progress in regard to academic or conduct expectations, the advisor will consult with the student's committee to determine if disciplinary action or dismissal is recommended. - Student progress will be reviewed by the Graduate Committee, as outlined in Section 3.5 Maintaining Satisfactory Progress.
+The consequences of failure to maintain satisfactory progress are described in this section. - Depending on the type and nature of misconduct, the Division of Student Life may also have grounds to do one or more of the following: - o Reprimand - o Probation - o Suspension - o Expulsion - o Restitution - o A zero or failing grade on an assignment on an assignment/exam - o A lower grade or failure in the course - o Removal from course - o Enrollment restrictions in a course/program - o Conditions/terms of continuing as a student

-- $\circ$ Reprimand

-- Probation

-- o Suspension

-- $\circ$ Expulsion

-- Restitution

-- $\circ~$ A zero or failing grade on an assignment on an assignment/exam

-- A lower grade or failure in the course

-- Removal from course

-- Enrollment restrictions in a course/program

-- o Conditions/terms of continuing as a student

-F. Grievance Procedures and Reporting Misconduct and Crime
+G. Grievance Procedures & Reporting Misconduct & Crime